torvalds/linux/Documentation/admin-guide/device-mapper/dm-clone.rst

 Optional feature arguments are:

  ==================== =========================================================
- no_hydration         Create a dm-clone instance with background hydration
+ anal_hydration         Create a dm-clone instance with background hydration
                       disabled
- no_discard_passdown  Disable passing down discards to the destination device
+ anal_discard_passdown  Disable passing down discards to the destination device
  ==================== =========================================================

 Optional core arguments are: